kukulhan/ibmfrontend/README.md

 # ![kukulhan](/resources/images/5.png?raw=true)

-In these categories we analyze the data from Mexico City happened in the earthquake on September 19, 2017, which made international news and was affected many Mexican families.
+Those categories we analyze the Mexico City data happened in the earthquake on September 19, 2017, which made international news and was affected many Mexican families.

-For example, in the rubble category we detected that people on Twitter were retweeting and responding that a certain location needed tools and volunteers to remove the buildings that were destroyed by the earthquake.
+For instance, in the rubble category we detected that people on Twitter were retweeting and responding that a certain location needed tools and volunteers to remove the buildings that were destroyed by the earthquake.

 The next step is that the user who has created your help campaign, can put all the information that it considers relevant, such as the address where they need help, the description of the need for the town and the duration of their campaign can be between 24 hrs. at 72 hrs.